 Keccak has been selected by NIST to become the new SHA-3 standard (see http://www.nist.gov/hash-competition and http://ehash.iaik.tugraz.at/wiki/The_SHA-3_Zoo).

 Together with the C implementation optimized for processors, there exist several implementations for FPGA and ASIC.

 So, as a referenced it has been selected one of the Low-Area Implementations developed by the authors of the Keccak algorithm (i.e., Guido Bertoni-STMicroelectronics, Joan Daemen-STMicroelectronics, Michaël Peeters-NXP Semiconductors and Gilles Van Assche-STMicroelectronics).

 The results reported at this link http://ehash.iaik.tugraz.at/wiki/SHA-3_Hardware_Implementations are:

 Altera Cyclone III 1559LEs 47.8Mbit/s 181 MHz Xilinx Virtex 5 444slices 70.1Mbit/s 265 MHz

-Starting from the C description delivered as reference, it has been built an equivalent C function (equivalent to the VHDL reference design).
+Starting from the C description delivered as a reference, it has been built an equivalent C function (equivalent to the VHDL reference design).

 After two days of hacking and design space exploration, here are 5 different alternatives using different FPGAs: